Fredrikstad FK: History

-After their relegation from the Eliteserien in 2012, Fredrikstad spent time in the Obos-Ligaen (2012-2017, 2021-2023) and PostNord-ligaen (2018-2020) before earning promotion back to the Eliteserien in 2024 under new manager Mikkjal Thomassen.
+After their relegation from the Eliteserien in 2012, Fredrikstad spent time in the Obos-Ligaen (2012–2017, 2021–2023) and PostNord-ligaen (2018–2020) before earning promotion back to the Eliteserien in 2024 under manager Mikkjal Thomassen.

 Colours and badge

 In the early years of the club, Fredrikstad changed attire quite frequently.
 The first kit, for example, consisted of blue and white striped shirts and black shorts, but was changed after only two years, to white shirts and blue shorts.
 In 1910, a green and white kit was adopted ahead of the club's first semifinal in the Norwegian Cup.

 The seventh and final iteration of Fredrikstad's kit was introduced after a match between Norway and Poland at Fredrikstad stadion, on 7 October 1926.
 Fredrikstad would request of the Polish Football Association that they use the Polish national colors for the Polish national team: